 8x8’s CCaaS platform offers three pricing plans, including a voice-only call center and omnichannel options.
 They don’t publicize pricing information but offer a free trial upon request.

-To learn more, check out our 8x8 pricing guide.
+To learn more, check out our 8x8 pricing guide or read our direct comparison of 8x8 vs Five9.

 Talkdesk

-Both platforms include workforce management (WFM) tools for forecasting, performance tracking, and scheduling, though Talkdesk’s tools provide adaptive forecasting and automated scheduling adjustments, things Five9 does not.
-For businesses seeking a more modern and highly customizable CCaaS solution.
+Both platforms include workforce management (WFM) tools for forecasting, performance tracking, and scheduling, though Talkdesk's tools provide adaptive forecasting and automated scheduling adjustments, things Five9 does not.
+For businesses seeking a more modern and highly customizable CCaaS solution, Talkdesk delivers strong value at a lower entry price.

 Talkdesk is a Good Five9 Alternative if You Need: